peter88213/nvhelp-en/source/plotting.rst

    Arcs

-“Arc” can mean a variety of things: Narrative strand, thread, character arc, storyline, sequence of cause and effect, sequence of setup and payoff, and so on.
-You can think of an arc as a line on which turning points are arranged that characterize the progression of the story.
+“Arc” can mean a variety of things: Narrative strand, thread, character arc, storyline, subplot, sequence of cause and effect, sequence of setup and payoff, and so on.
+You can think of an arc as a line on which plot points are arranged that characterize the progression of the story.
-These turning points can be assigned to scenes to indicate the scene’s relevance to the plot.
+These plot points can be assigned to scenes to indicate the scene’s relevance to the plot.

 -  *novelibre* lets you define any number of arcs.
 -  Any number of scenes can be assigned to each arc.
 -  Any number of arcs can be assigned to each scene.
--  Each arc can contain any number of turning points.
+-  Each arc can contain any number of plot points.
--  Each turning point can be assigned to exactly one scene.
+-  Each plot point can be assigned to exactly one scene.
+-  Any number of plot points can be assigned to each scene.

-The association of scenes and turning points is shown in the “Plot” column of the tree view.
+The association of scenes and plot points is shown in the “Plot” column of the tree view.

 You can use arcs to establish named connections between scenes, such as